 • The child's home is not livable as a result of a natural disaster

-• The parent is in jail
+• The parent is incarcerated

 • Parties have agreed to another reason in the best interests of the child